atmcgrath/END-Digital-Collection/_texts/EN-RoyalAdventurers-1773.md

 to the service of those who honour them with their countenance.
-As he has neither the views of honours or interest to influence him, he flatters himself that he has gained the summit of his desires, by having pro- duced a work which, at the same time that it delights, conveys the most instructive lessons of virtue.
+As he has neither the views of honours or interest to influence him, he flatters himself that he has gained the summit of his desires, by having produced a work which, at the same time that it delights, conveys the most instructive lessons of virtue.
 He therefore takes the liberty of recommending his work to the attention of the polite youth of both sexes, and flat- ters himself that their approbation of